In Britain, nearly 200,000 workers are striking on Black Friday - KESQ

 By Hanna Ziady, CNN Business

 Britain’s cost-of-living crisis is already taking the shine off Black Friday.
-Now, the shopping holiday faces an additional threat from strikes that could disrupt deliveries, subdue online shopping and deliver another blow to the slumping economy.
+Now, the annual shopping bonanza faces an additional threat from strikes that could disrupt deliveries, subdue online sales and deliver another blow to the slumping economy.

 Some 235,000 workers have gone on strike across the United Kingdom this week, encompassing schools, universities and the postal service.
 Workers are demanding better pay and working conditions as they struggle with soaring food and energy bills.